leojpod/elm-tailwindcss-parcel-starter/README.md

 npm install
 ```

-Once you've all the dependencies installed you just need to run `npm start`
+Once you've all the dependencies installed, you just need to run `npm start`
 which uses [`run-pty`](https://github.com/lydell/run-pty) to run several
 commands side by side.
 In our case, it will run the script to generate the CSS
 via the tailwind CLI and pack everything up in a nice development server with parcel.